 How to Apply

 We accept applications through the Electronic Residency Application Service (ERAS) of the National Resident Matching Program.
 You will need to provide your curriculum vitae (CV), a personal statement, three letters of recommendation and medical school transcript (MSPE).
 Applications are accepted from the time ERAs opens in September through mid-December each year.
 Selected applicants will be invited for a virtual interview.

 Program ID: "Ohio State University Hospital Program"

-Foreign medical graduates applying to the program must hold, or be eligible for, a valid certificate from the Educational Commission for Foreign Medical Graduates (ECFMG) and a J-1 Visa and must have at least one year of experience in an accredited clinical training program in the United States.
+Foreign medical graduates applying to the program must hold, or be eligible for, a valid certificate from the Educational Commission for Foreign Medical Graduates (ECFMG), a J-1 Visa and must have at least one year of experience in an accredited clinical training program in the United States or academic research.